Skip to main content

 Dressmaker

-Dressmakers create and alter clothing like dresses, trousers and shirts for their customers.
+Dressmakers create, alter and repair garments and dresses for their customers.

 Average salary (a year)